21 Different Types of Owls in Africa

 by Derek Keats is licensed under CC BY 2.0

-In savannas and grasslands in Africa, look for this owl species.
-The African Grass Owl (Tyto capensis) spends a lot of time among weeds and thick grass, as its name suggests.
+Look for this owl species in savannas and grasslands in Africa.
+As its name suggests, the African Grass Owl (Tyto capensis) spends much time among weeds and thick grass.
 This species has a rather inventive method of building a home.

 They make networked tunnels out of trampled grass rather than seeking out trees to perch in.